hashani26/media1/README.md

 | 2 | dog | 1 |
 | 3 | aunt | 2 |
 | 4 | uncle | 2 |

+Redux helps in lazy loading compared to eager loading lazy loading - loads the chunk of data that is needed eager laoding - loads all data at once